nazar256/publications/guides/steam-deck-hibernation.md

 # Why

-While Steam Deck has suspend to RAM (quick resume) feature, it consumes power, around 15-20% of charge per day (depends on RAM usage).
+While Steam Deck has suspend to RAM (quick resume) feature, it consumes power, around 20-25% of charge per day (depends on RAM usage).
 It's ultimately convenient to put it to sleep to resume any moment within seconds right where you left off.
 But what if you don't resume play in a week or more?
 It will discharge to zero, which can also degrade battery and sometimes [becomes not bootable anymore](https://www.reddit.com/r/SteamDeck/comments/waofzw/steam_deck_no_longer_properly_turns_on_after/) even after charged.

 With suspend-then-hibernate you simply put the console to sleep as usual but if you don't come back, let's say, in 6 hours it will store RAM to SSD and practically shuts down.
 Thus not consuming battery anymore.
 But unlike normal shutdown you will be able to resume back same as if it was normal sleep, slower but in a matter of seconds.

 Currently hibernation is not supported by Valve, and I could not find any solution on that within community.
 Before Valve implements hibernation on its own, you can consider this guide (without any warranties).

+# DISCLAIMER

+**IMPORTANT**: This guide provides a method to enable hibernation on Steam Deck, which is not officially supported by Valve.

+This approach was tested on Steam Deck OLED model only and comes with absolutely no warranty.
+It may not work in your case, even on an OLED model.
+Everything you do to your system following this guide is your responsibility.

+Be aware that incorrect implementation could potentially make your device unbootable.
+While it's typically possible to recover using a bootable USB drive, proceed at your own risk.

 # Considerations

-This approach was tested on Steam Deck OLED model only (yet) and comes without any warranty to work in your case, even on OLED model.
-Be mindful and everything you do to your system is your responsibility.
-It's possible to make it unbootable, though most likely in such case it's possible to fix the system with bootable USB drive.
-In any case, use this guide at your own risk.

 What we need to do:
 - setup big enough swapfile to hold all RAM